 - Click the cancel icon to cancel all future iterations of this questionnaire schedule.

 - Click the eyeball icon (or the expand/collapse arrow on the left-hand side) to expand the table and view all iterations of this questionnaire schedule.

-For more information about questionnaire schedules, please see our Creating, Configuring, and Sending Questionnaires article.
+For more information about questionnaire schedules, please see: Sending Vendor Questionnaires.

 The Assigned Questionnaires tab shows you the questionnaires that have already been sent to the vendor user's account.